JackEdTaylor/LexOPSdocs/docs/01-intro.md

 For details on the variables included, see [https://rdrr.io/github/JackEdTaylor/LexOPS/man/lexops.html](https://rdrr.io/github/JackEdTaylor/LexOPS/man/lexops.html).

-Note that in addition to citing LexOPS, the sources for any materials you use must also be explicitly cited, regardless of whether they are included in the built-in dataset.
+Note that in addition to citing LexOPS, you should cite the sources for any materials you use.

 ## Using other Datasets

-If you're using your own dataset, the main difference is that you will have to explicitly say which column uniquely identifies each row in the dataframe.
-The following sections might be useful if you're using your own datasets:
+LexOPS functions will work on any dataframe.
+The following sections might be useful if you're using LexOPS on your own datasets:

 * [Custom Dataframes](the-generate-pipeline.html#custom-dataframes): A section of the walkthrough showing how to use LexOPS on your own dataset.
 * [Applications to Participant Selection](vignettes/participant-selection.html): A vignette showing how you can use a dataset which has nothing to do with words.